- Local Kaya Butter Toast Set

 - Local Fried Bee Hoon

-The most ""sedap"" (delicious) street food from Malaysia's most famous hawkers gather in one air-conditioned location with a unique old colonial town ambience.
-You'll be convinced that Malaysia boleh!
+The most "sedap" (delicious) street food from Malaysia's most famous hawkers, gathered in one air-conditioned location with a unique old-colonial-town ambience.
+You'll be convinced that Malaysia “boleh” (can achieve)!

 Halal and vegetarian dining available.